National League Central capsules

 Manager: Bryan Price (fourth season).

-He's Here: RHP Scott Feldman, RHP Drew Storen, RHP Austin Brice, OF Desmond Jennings.
+He's Here: RHP Scott Feldman, RHP Drew Storen, INF Scooter Gennett, RHP Austin Brice, OF Desmond Jennings.

 He's Outta Here: 2B Brandon Phillips, RHP Dan Straily, C Ramon Cabrera, RHP J.J.
-Hoover, OF Steve Selsky, RHP Alfredo Simon, RHP Ross Ohlendorf, RHP Keyvius Sampson.
+Hoover, OF Steve Selsky, RHP Alfredo Simon, RHP Ross Ohlendorf, RHP Keyvius Sampson, 1B-OF Christian Walker.

 Projected Lineup: CF Billy Hamilton (.260, 3 HRs, 17 RBIs, 58 SBs), 2B Jose Peraza (.324, 3, 25), 1B Joey Votto (.326, 29, 97), LF Adam Duvall (.241, 33, 103), 3B Eugenio Suarez (.248, 21, 70), RF Scott Schebler (.265, 9, 40), SS Zack Cozart (.252, 16, 50), C Tucker Barnhart (.257, 7, 51).